zabbix/zabbix/templates/db/cassandra_jmx/README.md

 ## Overview

 For Zabbix version: 5.0 and higher
-Official JMX Template from Apache Cassandra DBSM.
+Official JMX Template for Apache Cassandra DBSM.

 This template was tested on: